BilkentCompGen/gencore/README.md

 ```
 --min-cc [num]  Set the minimum frequency (core count) for a core to be included in the similarity analysis.
                 Only cores with a frequency greater than or equal to the specified value will be considered.
+                You can give multiple threashold in txt file that will be set to each genomes argument.
                 [Default: 1]
                 Usage: ./gencore fa ref1.fa,ref2.fa --min-cc 2
+                   or  ./gencore fa ref1.fa,ref2.fa --min-cc -f min_threasholds.txt
 ```

 - **Maximum Core Count Value**: